Ray Bonneville

 Raymond J. Bonneville (born October 11, 1948) is a Canadian-born American musician, singer and songwriter.
 Born in Canada, and raised in the United States, Bonneville is a folk and blues-influenced, song and groove man who is strongly influenced by New Orleans, Louisiana.

-To date, Bonneville has released seven records and, in 2000, won the prestigious Juno Award (Canadian Grammy) for his third album Gust of Wind.
+To date, Bonneville has released ten records and, in 2000, won the prestigious Juno Award (Canadian Grammy) for his third album Gust of Wind.
 As a touring musician Bonneville plays more than one hundred and fifty shows a year across the United States, Canada and Europe.